Blazemeter/taurus/site/dat/docs/JMeter.md

 For accurate load calculation don't forget to choose different hostname values for slave hosts.

 ## Shutdown Delay
 By default, Taurus tries to call graceful JMeter shutdown by using its UDP shutdown port (this works only for non-GUI).
 There is option to wait for JMeter to exit before killing it forcefully, called `shutdown-wait`.
-Bu default, its value is 5 seconds.
+By default, its value is 5 seconds.

 ## Modifications for Existing Scripts